Evan-Bertis-Sample/Dialogue-Driver/README.md

 # Dialogue-Driver
-A library for driving branching dialogue and it's complexity.
+A library for driving branching dialogue and it's complexities.